 We know all these words can get confusing!
 Don’t worry, we’re here to help.
 We’re happy to answer any of your questions about the private financial markets.
 Shoot us an email at firstname.lastname@example.org to get in touch.

 What do you mean by prospectus exemptions?

 When we talk about prospectus exemptions, we’re really talking about the different ways that an issuer can raise money.
 As an Exempt Market Dealer, our issuers are able to raise money in many ways through our platform.
-Visit our How It Works page to understand all of the different ways an issuer can offer securities, from equity crowdfunding to direct placement opportunities.
-You can also learn more by reading the handy documents in the footer below, or reading more in the Investor or Issuer FAQ sections.
+Visit our How It Works page to understand all of the different ways an issuer can offer securities; from equity crowdfunding to direct placement opportunities.
+You can also learn more by reading the handy documents in the footer below, or by visiting the Investor or Ventures and Funds FAQ sections.